neu-vi/SMooDi/README.md

 ```

 Tips:
-1. In `config_cmld_humanml3d.yaml`, setting `is_recon: True` means that cycle loss will not be used during training.
+1. In `config_cmld_humanml3d.yaml`, set `is_recon: True` means that cycle loss will not be used during training.
+2. In `config_cmld_humanml3d.yaml`, set `guidance_mode: v0` for training.
-2. In fact, the improvement in performance from cycle loss is quite limited.
+3. In fact, the improvement in performance from cycle loss is quite limited.
 If you want to quickly train a model, you can set `is_recon: True`.
 With this setting, it will take nearly 50 minutes to train 50 epochs on an A5000 GPU and achieve performance nearly equivalent to the second row in Table 3 of our paper.

 ## Evaluate